stockfishjs/stockfish-bun/src/stockfish-native/README.md

 ## Usage

-`stockfish-native` provides methods thinly wrapping the UCI commands supported by the stockfish engine.
+`@stockfish/node` provides methods thinly wrapping the UCI commands supported by the stockfish engine.
 For better type checking, the results and options are explicitly typed and parsed instead unlike the strings UCI operates on.

 Most operations are asynchronous and return a promise.
 If a command is sent before the previous command has been returned, it will be queued and run after the previous commands complete.